-

 of temporal bone (petrous portion) of skull.

-the dolmen, and its passage, extended across it from the S.W. towards
+the dolmen, and its passage, extended across it from the southwest towards

-the N,E. opening in the ring, and expanding as it reached the centre.
+the northeast opening in the ring, and expanding as it reached the centre.

 I believe this to have been a common, if not an almost universal feature,